 Surgical Trip FAQs

-What will CSI’s return to travel look like?
+What is CSI’s return to travel looking like?

-As you might imagine, our in-country partners want us to resume travel as soon as possible.
-We are currently in discussions with each of our partner sites about how we can keep patients, families, local medical staff and CSI volunteers safe.
-As we plan for a safe return to travel, we are constantly monitoring key indicators such as travel feasibility and quarantine restrictions, partner readiness, access to testing and vaccines, added PPE and new safety protocols.
+CSI resumed surgical team travel with a trip to Mexico in February 2022.
+We continue discussions with our partner sites about how we can keep patients, families, local medical staff and CSI volunteers safe considering the pandemic.
+We monitor key safety indicators such as travel and quarantine restrictions, partner readiness, access to testing, vaccines and safety protocols.

 Our top priority is the health, safety and well-being of our volunteers, in-country partners and patients.
 When making the decision to recruit volunteers for a trip, we want to have a high degree of confidence that a trip will proceed.
-We know volunteers take significant time away from work and family responsibilities to travel with us, and we understand how disruptive trip cancellations can be.
+We know volunteers take significant time away from work and family responsibilities to travel with us, and we understand that trip cancellations can be disruptive.
+Our recruiters are committed to building flexible, committed teams with the skills needed to provide the very best care to the children and communities we serve.

-How can I stay involved when CSI is not traveling?
+How can I stay involved with CSI outside of surgical team travel?

-- CSI is creating discipline-specific work groups to focus on things like volunteer recruitment and training, trip packing and supplies, and partner in-person and online education.
+- CSI has discipline-specific work groups that focus on things like volunteer recruitment and training, trip packing and supplies, and partner in-person and online education.
 Join a CSI work group to help improve the delivery of our mission.

 - CSI is building our library of in-person and online educational resources and speakers.
 Share your input and expertise.
 Do you have lectures and/or other education and training ideas?
 Be a part of the team that is developing training and collaboration best-practices by discipline.

-- We want to provide supply-chain support to our partners even when we’re not traveling.
+- We provide supply-chain support to our partners.
 Help us sort medical supplies, source specific requests for equipment and prepare shipments.

 Thanks to the generosity of our donors, CSI is proud to be able to underwrite the vast majority of trip expenses for trip volunteers.
 The expenses trip volunteers are responsible for include:

 - Rest day activity.
-The cost can range from $50 to $100 depending on the activity and the number of team members participating.
+The cost can range from $50 to $100 depending on the activity and the number of participants.

 - Spending money for souvenirs.